 - 1/2 cup butter

-- 1 1/2 cups cookie, cracker or pretzel crumbs (graham, shortbread, Ritz, chocolate, etc)
+- 1 1/2 cup graham cracker crumbs or cookie or pretzel crumbs

-- 1 cup chocolate or other baking chips (milk, white, semisweet, dark, cinnamon, butterscotch, peanut butter, mint)
+- 1 cup chocolate chips or other baking chips: milk, white, semisweet, dark, cinnamon, butterscotch, peanut butter, mint

 - 1 cup shredded coconut